La Dura Dura: Legacy

-Outside called the effort a "near Shakespearean drama".
-After Ondra's ascent of La Dura Dura and Change, National Geographic added Ondra to this 2013 list of "Adventurers of the Year", and noted the significance of Ondra and Sharma's collaboration as being a defining moment in the sport of rock climbing, when the title of "world's best climber" had begun to pass from one generation to the next.
+Outside called Ondra and Sharma's trials on La Dura Dura a "near Shakespearean drama".
+After Ondra's ascent of La Dura Dura and Change, National Geographic added Ondra to this 2013 list of "Adventurers of the Year", and noted the significance of Ondra and Sharma's collaboration as being a defining moment in the sport of rock climbing when the title of "world's best climber" was passed from one generation to the next.

-Wildfire
+Wildfire and climbing ban

 On 19 June 2022, a wildfire broke out in a nearby field that badly affected the Oliana crag that holds La Dura Dura with reports of holds breaking off and lower sections completely destroyed; the full extent of the damage is as yet unclear.
-However, in a series of Instagram posts released in early 2024, Chris Sharma indicated that he had resumed his efforts on his longstanding project "Le Blond."
-Despite Le Blond being immediately adjacent to La Dura Dura on its right, no mention was made of damage to the crag.
+However, in a series of Instagram posts released in early 2024, Chris Sharma indicated that he had resumed his efforts on his longstanding project Le Blond.
+Despite the route being immediately adjacent to La Dura Dura, no mention was made of damage to the crag.
+In December 2025, the authorities placed a ban on climbing in the area to protect the pre-historic rock art around the Contrafort del Rumbau.